r-fukutoku/ML410_Project4/index.md

 # Concepts and Applications of Multiple Boosting and LightGBM

 ### LightGBM
 LightGBM is a fast, powerful, high-performance gradient boosting framework based on decision tree algorithm.
-It is used for ranking, classification, and many other machine learning tasks.
+It is used for ranking, regression, classification, and many other machine learning tasks.

 Since it is based on decision tree algorithms, it splits the tree leaf wise with the best fit (the tree grows vertically), whereas other boosting algorithms split the tree depth wise or level wise (their trees grow horizontally).
 Therefore, when growing on the same leaf in Light GBM, the leaf-wise algorithm can reduce more loss than the level-wise algorithm and hence results in much better accuracy which can rarely be achieved by any of the existing boosting algorithms.